Noncommutative principal bundles and central extensions: Introduction

 In Section~\ref{sec:constructing_G_structures}, we resolve the existence problem by presenting a systematic, step-by-step construction of a $\hG$-structure, which yields the main result of the paper (see Theorem~\ref{thm:main}).
 This proceeds in four steps: we first construct a candidate algebra $\hA$ extending $\aA$; then lift $\alpha$ to a $\hG$-action on $\hA$ (see Lemma~\ref{lem:lift} and Theorem~\ref{thm:grp_hom_class}); ensure the continuity of this action (see Lemma~\ref{lem:continuity}); and finally prove that the resulting C\Star dynamical system is free (see Theorem~\ref{thm:freeness}).

 In Section~\ref{sec:examples}, we present a range of examples illustrating the results of Section~\ref{sec:extension_problem}.
 More precisely: In Section~\ref{sec:toyspin}, we give a simple example illustrating the underlying concepts; in Section~\ref{sec:qtori}, we study coverings of quantum tori, which yield natural instances of the lifting problem; in Section~\ref{sec:connes-landi}, we develop a concrete noncommutative $\Spin(3)$-structure based on the Connes--Landi spheres, and in Section~\ref{sec:quantumspin}, we present the general framework for noncommutative spin structures.
-Within this framework, we address the existence and classification of spin structures for a given \emph{noncommutative frame bundle}; in Section~\ref{sec:topspin}, we apply our results to classical \hyperref[sec:pb]{principal bundles}, thereby analyzing the~\hyperref[sec:class_sett]{classical lifting problem}; and finally, in Section~\ref{sec:H_3}, we construct a noncommutative $\mathbb{T}^3$-structure from the Heisenberg group $C^*$-algebra.
+Within this framework, we address the existence and classification of spin structures for a given \emph{noncommutative frame bundle}; in Section~\ref{sec:topspin}, we apply our results to classical \hyperref[sec:pb]{principal bundles}, thereby analyzing the~\hyperref[sec:class_sett]{classical lifting problem}; and finally, in Section~\ref{sec:QT3}, we construct a noncommutative $\mathbb{T}^3$-structure from a suitable quantum 3-torus.

 In Appendix~\ref{sec:facsys}, we briefly review the relevant aspects of factor system theory.